 - Node autoscaling

 OpenShift allows one to scale up/down the number of pods for each part of an application as needed.
-This can be accomplished via changing our replicaset/deployment definition (declarative), by the command line (imperative), or via the web UI (imperative).
+This can be accomplished via changing our replicaset/deployment definition (declarative), by the command line (imperative), or via the web console (imperative).
 In our deployment definition (part of our

-If we look at the tile on the left we should see one box randomly changing colors.
+If we look at the tile on the left ("Intra-cluster Communication") we should see one box randomly changing colors.
 This box displays the randomly generated color sent to the frontend by our microservice along with the pod name that sent it.
 Since we see only one box that means there is only one microservice pod.
 We will now scale up our microservice pods and will see the number of boxes change.

 1. Confirm number of pods running#